korpling/pepper/pepper-doc/src/main/doxygen/moduleDevelopers/tutorial.md

 Now you can run the three modules in Pepper.
 You can use them as part of your conversion workflow.

-To develop a Pepper module you only need a text editor and a command line, but it probably is more comfortable to use an IDE like Eclipse (https://eclipse.org/) or Netbeans (https://netbeans.org/) etc. You can easily develop a Pepper module with Eclipse \subpage useEclipse.
+To develop a Pepper module you only need a text editor and a command line, but it probably is more comfortable to use an IDE like Eclipse (https://eclipse.org/) or Netbeans (https://netbeans.org/) etc. You can easily develop a Pepper module with Eclipse @ref useEclipse.

 ## What does my own module do?